-These bikes are lightweight but can still take on immense stress.
-If you are serious about biking, we suggest a carbon frame.
+But if you are serious about biking, we suggest a carbon frame.
 This will give you the best combination of strength and light weight, while also removing the risk of your frame bending or breaking (common in metal frames).

 Number of Gears

 Gears are one of the most important and defining features of a bike.
 They are responsible for providing power and more speed to the bike.